ArvindHarinder1/AHazure-docs/articles/active-directory/app-provisioning/known-issues.md

 ms.reviewer: arvinh
 ---

-# Known issues: Application provisioning
+# Known issues and limitations: Application provisioning
 Known issues to be aware of when working with app provisioning.
 You can provide feedback about the application provisioning service on UserVoice, see [Azure AD Application Provision UserVoice](https://aka.ms/appprovisioningfeaturerequest).
 We closely watch UserVoice so we can improve the service.

 > [!NOTE]